 - Comply with all UX Guidelines.

-- Design a clear Attention System with non-verbal audio and visual cues (i.e. buttons, LEDs).
+- Design a clear Attention System with non-verbal audio and visual cues, such as buttons or LEDs.

 Security best practices